Social Science (Code 087)

-Ans: It is the most appropriate criterion of measuring the development of any country.
+Ans.
+It is the most appropriate criterion for measuring the development of any country.

 Q.15.
-What were the main features of economic liberalism, which came up in Europe in ninteenth century ?
+What were the main features of economic liberalism, which came up in Europe in the nineteenth century?
 (1 Mark)

-Reason (R): It has to follow norms and procedures Options;
+Reason (R): It has to follow norms and procedures Options: (1 Mark)

 (a) Both A and R are true and R is the correct explanation of A.